14 Reasons to Choose React Native for App Development

 Ask any developer, and they will tell you that debugging is not the most pleasing job around.
 You have to spend hours looking at yours, or sometimes others code, and pinpoint that exact location where the developer has made a silly syntax error.

 With React Native, your team does not have to spend countless hours looking at two different codebases.
-A single bug fix removes the bugs in all the different operating systems at once, helping you deliver consistent behaviour across all platforms.
+A single bug fix removes the bugs in all the different operating systems at once, helping you deliver consistent behavior across all platforms.

 When you are developing a native mobile app, you or your team will need to use the particular platform’s Integrated Development Environment (IDE), having to learn all the nuances of the relevant debugger.
 But with React Native, you can use a few commonly available tools, such as console.log or Nuclide, a plugin released by Facebook itself.